Jewish groups are criticizing NBC for airing an offensive portrayal of an Orthodox Jew on one of its medical dramas.

 Allison Josephs, who blogs about Orthodox life as the founder and director of Jew In The City, also harshly criticized the episode.

 “The idea that such a surgery would be problematic in general or problematic because of where the bone came from not only is categorically false according to Jewish law, it is a vicious lie that endangers men who walk around with curled side locks and black hats,” Josephs wrote.

 Some critics of the episode have also linked it to a controversial joke made on NBC’s “Saturday Night Live” last weekend, in which comedian Michael Che suggested that Israel has only vaccinated its Jewish residents.
 Although NBC produces “SNL,” it did not produce “Nurses”; the network acquired the series’ U.S. broadcast rights as part of a broader international acquisition strategy from American television networks whose content mills have run dry due to COVID-19-related production difficulties.
 The episode originally aired on Canada’s Global Television Network in February 2020.

-- American Jewish Committee wants ‘Saturday Night Live’ to apologize for vaccine joke
+- AJC Wants 'Saturday Night Live' to Apologize for Vaccine Joke

 The show has already been renewed for a second season in Canada, where it attracted around 1 million viewers per episode.

 Canada is home to an estimated 392,000 Jews, of which around 44% affiliate with the Orthodox or Modern Orthodox movement, according to estimates from a 2018 joint study from the Berman Jewish Databank.

 Requests for comment to NBCUniversal, as well as to a representative for the episode’s credited writer, Laura Good, were not returned.